intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 ### **1.1 Setup for CDH**

-CDH Version: CDH 5.X, CDH 6.X is not supported
+We have tested on CDH 5.X.
+CDH 6.X is not supported

 ---
 ### **2. YARN Client Mode**